fbenariac/todoWebApp/README.md

   * Set up rake doc:app ;-)

 ## Debug/WTF:
-  * Get only task owned by the current logged user :-/

 ## Ideas:
   * Add a desktop app which use this website API.